TheNeuronProject/ef.js/README.md

 Related projects:
 + [eft-parser](https://github.com/ClassicOldSong/eft-parser) - Parser for eft templates
-+ [rollup-plugin-eft](https://github.com/ClassicOldSong/rollup-plugin-eft) - Import .eft templates directly from your code, take the advantage of ef.js into your project with zero configuration.
++ [rollup-plugin-eft](https://github.com/ClassicOldSong/rollup-plugin-eft) - Import .eft templates directly from your code, taking the advantage of ef.js into your project with zero configuration.

 ## Usage
 ``` javascript